Don't hide your insecurity behind slides

-I have assessed numerous presentations throughout my life and I can say with absolute certainty: people depend so much on their slides that they end up ignoring their quality.
-As contradictory as it may seem, the crude reality is that people unconsciously make a slide presentation to cope with insecurity (the fear of failing to recall a key point, the structure, or to deviate the attention of the audience, etc.) instead of a tool to enhance ideas and the presentation as whole.
+Having seen many presentations throughout my career as a teacher, I came to realise that people depend so much on their slides that they end up overlooking quality.
+As contradictory as it may seem, the crude reality is that we unconsciously create endless slides to cope with insecurity (e.g. the fear of failing to recall a key point or to deviate from the main topic, etc.) instead of a tool to enhance ideas and the #presentation as whole.
 So what makes a good slide presentation?

-A consistent design (e.g. readable font, font size, caps and lower case, etc.) and a sensible use of colours will enrich the presentation and convey the powerful message of professionalism.
-But design isn't enough, for I have seen beautifully-designed slides out there that failed on one aspect: poor concision.
-Slides polluted with words are oftentimes a symptom of poor preparation, one which spoils and make no justice to the effort made on creating an interesting design.
-On top of that, too much text will put people off and drain the audience's attention as they will unconsciously try to read it.
+A clean design and a sensible use of colours will enrich your presentation and convey a powerful message: Professionalism.
+However, this is not enough, for I have seen beautifully-designed slides out there that failed on one aspect: Poor concision.
+Slides polluted with words are often a symptom of poor preparation, which spoils and make no justice to the effort made on creating an interesting design.
+Too much text will put people off and drain the audience's attention as they will unconsciously try to read it.
 So, focus on concision, key words and key ideas.
-The font size should be approximately 30 – if your ideas don’t fit, rethink them, reword them and bear in mind that slides aren’t there for you, but to complement the presentation and, ultimately, to guide the audience.
+The font size should be approximately 30 – if your ideas don’t fit, rethink them, reword them and bear in mind that slides are not there for you, but to complement the presentation and, ultimately, to guide the audience.

-Choose a font that is easy to read.
+Choose a font that is simple and readable, not smaller than 30.

 Colours can awaken powerful emotions and feelings, so much so that they are studied in Marketing and Branding.
-So, choose a harmonious palette (1) that represents your ideas or your purpose.
+So, choose a harmonious palette (1) that represents your ideas and your purpose.

-Oftentimes an image can illustrate your ideas better than words; they can engage your audience and even inspire fruitful discussions, so why not explore them?
+An image can often illustrate your ideas better than words; they can engage your audience and even inspire fruitful discussions, so why not explore them?
 Needless to say, always respect copyright.